corverroos/go-visibilty/README.md

 Note that although exported fields and methods of unexported types can _technically_ be accessed by other packages if the unexported type is returned by an exported function (or leaked in some other way).
 This is generally not a concern since the _private-is-private-public-is-public_ convention states that public identifiers are safe-to-use.
-This is also a derived second order risk, which is acceptable as a trade-ff for the improved semantic nuance introduced by the convention.
+This is also a derived second order risk, which is acceptable as a tradeoff for the improved semantic nuance introduced by the convention.

 See [foo/foo.go](foo/foo.go) and other files for an illustration of this approach.